Danica McKellar Explains How Patti Stanger Inspired Her New Hallmark Movie Character

 Angie @danicamckellar, a successful matchmaker, finds herself having to prove her client’s innocence when his fiancee is tragically murdered.
 Watch the all-new Signature Mystery Series premiere of #MatchMakerMysteries: A Killer Engagement this Sunday at 9pm/8c!
 Mysteries the Hallmark way.

-According to the plot synopsis for Matchmaker Mysteries: A Killer Engagement, Danica McKellar’s matchmaker character works to prove the innocence of one of her clients after his fiancée is murdered.
+According to Hallmark‘s plot synopsis for Matchmaker Mysteries: A Killer Engagement, Danica McKellar’s matchmaker character works to prove the innocence of one of her clients after his fiancée is murdered.
 When she decides to get involved in the case, she butts heads with the detective tasked with solving the murder.
 The cop who she’ll be contending with is played by Victor Webster, who has appeared in multiple Hallmark original movies, including Love Blossoms and Homegrown Christmas.

 Danica revealed that this movie will be the first of many in a series, saying that there are already three more Matchmaker Mysteries films in the works.
-She’s already starred in almost a dozen Hallmark movies, and this won’t be the last of her that Hallmark fans see this year.
-She’ll also appear alongside living country music legend Dolly Parton in The Hallmark Movie Channel original movie Christmas At Dollywood, which airs December 8.
+She’s already starred in almost a dozen Hallmark movies, and this won’t be the last time Hallmark fans see her this year.
+She’ll also appear alongside living country music legend Dolly Parton in The Hallmark Movie Channel original movie Christmas at Dollywood, which airs December 8.

 Matchmaker Mysteries: A Killer Engagement premieres Sunday, October 6 at 9 p.m.
-ET on Hallmark Movies & Mysteries.
+EDT on Hallmark Movies & Mysteries.